-Command Values Description set-port-down-count 1h-FFh Determines the number of retries for the Start, Read, and Write SCSI commands.
-The default value is 30h. set-max-frame-size 1, 2, 3 Sets the Maximum Payload Length field in the IFCB: ■ 1-512 ■ 2-1024 ■ 3-2048.
+Command Values Description set-max-frame-size 1, 2, 3 Sets the Maximum Payload Length field in the IFCB: ■ 1-512 ■ 2-1024 ■ 3-2048.
 This setting is the default. set-boot-wait-time 8-65535 Adjusts the time to wait (in seconds) for the boot device to become online.
 The default value is DISABLED, which sets it to 8 seconds.
 The maximum value is 65,535 seconds (18 hours, 6 minutes).
 The minimum value is 8 seconds, same as when disabled.
 Because this wait time can be very long, the boot process can be aborted at any time by pressing the ESC key. restore-default- settings N/A Restores the default values of all NVRAM parameters used by the FCode, except the fc-mode (FCode operation mode) and the boot-wait-time.